pfertyk/blog/content/003-crystal-vs-real-life.md

 program works a lot slower.
 Using multiple cores would not solve this problem.

-Of course, contributors already declared to help with this issue and improve the loading and saving time.
+Of course, contributors already declared to help with this issue and improve the loading and saving times.
 But that doesn't change the fact that the only image processing tool available for Crystal is at the moment very slow.

 ## Summary